Shaaali/identity-apps/docs/references/idp-settings/oidc-settings-for-idp.md

 # OIDC settings for IdPs

-You can find the OIDC enterprise IdP related settings under **settings** section of the selected OIDC enterprise IdP.
+You can find the OIDC enterprise IdP settings under **settings** section of the selected OIDC enterprise IdP.
 <img :src="$withBase('/assets/img/guides/idp/oidc-enterprise-idp/oidc-settings.png')" alt="OIDC IdP settings">

 ## Mandatory settings
 ###  Client ID
-Client ID obtained when registering Asgardeo as an OIDC application in the external identity provider .
+The client ID that is generated when registering Asgardeo as an OIDC application in the external identity provider .

 ### Client secret
-Client secret obtained when registering Asgardeo as an OIDC application in the external identity provider.
+The client secret that is generated when registering Asgardeo as an OIDC application in the external identity provider.

 ### Authorization endpoint URL
 The OpenID Connect standard authorization endpoint URL of the external identity provider.